microsoft/teams-ai/js/samples/04.ai.a.teamsChefBot/README.md

       }
 ```

-> Please note: If you are use Azure OpenAI, you will need both a GPT model and embedding model deployment to get this sample working.
+> Please note: If you are using Azure OpenAI, you will need both a GPT model and embedding model deployment to get this sample working.
 See `OpenAIModel` in `index.ts` and `OpenAIEmbeddings` in `VectraDataSource.ts`.

 4. Update `./src/prompts/chat/config.json` and `/.src/index.ts` with your model deployment name.